viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ---
-title: "How to Run SLAM on your Robot"
+title: "How to Run SLAM on your Robot using a LIDAR"
-linkTitle: "Run SLAM on your Robot"
+linkTitle: "Run SLAM on your Robot using a LIDAR"
 weight: 50
 type: "docs"
-draft: false
+draft: true
-description: "Instructions to run SLAM with either a webcam or provided example data."
+description: "Instructions to run SLAM with either an LIDAR or provided example data."
-tags: ["slam", "camera", "services"]
+tags: ["slam", "camera", "services", "lidar"]
 # SMEs: Kat
 ---